openshift-pipelines/pipelines-as-code/README.md

 This allows you to have multiple runs in the same namespace from the same PipelineRun with no risk of conflicts.

-Everything that runs your pipelinerun and its references neeed to inside the `.tekton/` directory or referenced as remote tasks (see below on how the remote tasks are specified).
+Everything that runs your pipelinerun and its references need to be inside the `.tekton/` directory or referenced via a remote task (see below on how the remote tasks are referenced).

 If pipelines as code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec` it will fails before applying the pipelinerun onto the cluster.

 If you need to test your `PipelineRun` locally before sending it in a PR, you can use the `tkresolver` CLI, by installing it like this :